CHIP-SPV/chipStar/docs/Features.md

   hipModuleLoadData, hipModuleUnload, hipModuleLaunchKernel

 #### partially supported
-  * Texture Objects of 1D/2D type are supported; 3D, LOD, Grad, Cubemap, Gather and Mipmapped textures are not supported
+* Texture Objects of 1D/2D type are supported; 3D, LOD, Grad, Cubemap, Gather and Mipmapped textures are not supported.
+* hiprtc: Referring global device variables, constants and texture references in the name expressions are not supported.

 ### Device side